The life and collection of James Mann Wordie

 A display commemorating Shackleton's Trans-Antarctic Expedition of 1914-1917 and celebrating the expedition's Scottish geologist.
 From 20 November to 18 January 2015.

-Books and papers of Sir James Mann Wordie form the core of our treasures display commemorating the Imperial Trans-Antarctic Expedition of 1914-1917.
+Books and papers of Sir James Mann Wordie form the core of this display commemorating the Imperial Trans-Antarctic Expedition of 1914-1917.

 Wordie was the young Scottish geologist on Sir Ernest Shackleton's ship 'Endurance' when it sailed to Antarctica 100 years ago.